rocqetry/rocqet/NOTES.md

                 Add statements               Add functions                Add Memory Model

-3. If there is case in a simulation proof that follows directly from the inductive hypothesis or from other assumptions, then said case is redundant.
+3. If there is case in a simulation proof that follows directly from the inductive hypothesis or from other assumptions, then the proof can be inherited from a proof of the identity translation.

 4. Determinate and Receptiveness (we have to prove backward simulation using a forward simulation)